Call4Cloud | MMP-C | Autopilot | Device Preparation

 1. What is stored inside these logs?

-As mentioned in the introduction, there could be some sensitive information stored inside those logs.
-Those log files are just like the old GPO’s which could also store sensitive information and are readable by everyone/ Authenticated Users.
+As mentioned in the introduction, sensitive information could be stored inside those logs.
+Those log files are just like the old GPOs, which also store sensitive information and are readable by everyone/ Authenticated Users.

 As a “Very Old” Active Directory example (I know, I know this blog is about Intune… but I need to make my point first!)